-Andrea Coyle’s Violin & Viola Studio is committed to the following Ten Principles.
+Andrea Coyle’s Violin & Viola Studio, LLC is committed to the following Ten Principles.

 Every Child Can

 Your child has learned to speak because you provided the environment and opportunity for them to learn.
 If a child is surrounded by music, given the opportunity to actively participate in music and to learn an instrument, and is praised and rewarded for their efforts, then learning will be achieved.

 Preschool age children learn fast and intensely.
 They learn through exposure, guidance, exploration, and repetition.
 Because of this children as young as three can begin the process of learning an instrument.
 Children should be exposed to quality music from birth.
 While young children excel at learning through the mother tongue approach, older children and adults also benefit from learning to play an instrument though the Suzuki Method.